Republic New York: History

 1978: Opens Republic International Bank of New York in Miami, Florida.

 1980: Republic is listed on the New York Stock Exchange.
 Opens Republic International Bank of New York in Los Angeles, California.

 1983: Edmond Safra sells Trade Development Bank to American Express.
 Several years later, American Express tries to smear Safra, after he attempts to open a competing business.

-1987: Acquires The Williamsburg Savings Bank.
+1987: Acquires the Williamsburgh Savings Bank.

 1988: Edmond Safra organizes Safra Holdings S.A. in Geneva, Switzerland, which is 49% owned by Republic.